Free Webcast: Recognizing & Addressing Elder Abuse on Legal Helplines and Hotlines

 Senior-focused and general helplines, as well as advocates providing services by phone will benefit from the information presented in this webcast.
 Older adults who have experienced abuse may reach out to a variety of places to seek assistance, and screening for elder abuse is an important practice for all legal helplines and call centers.

-Topics: Cognition/Capacity, Domestic Violence in Later Life, Financial Abuse, Overview/General, Physical Abuse, Psychological Abuse, Reporting, Screening/Assessment, Sexual Abuse
+Topics: Cognition/Capacity, Domestic Violence in Later Life, Emotional/Psychological Abuse, Financial Abuse, Mandatory Reporting, Overview/General, Physical Abuse, Screening/Assessment, Sexual Abuse

 Intended Use: Self-directed Learning

 Audience: Advocates, Health Care, Legal/Law Enforcement, Multidisciplinary, Social Services